Mitral valve regurgitation

 - Heart palpitations — sensations of a rapid, fluttering heartbeat

 Mitral valve regurgitation is often mild and progresses slowly.
 You may have no symptoms for many years and be unaware that you have this condition, and it might not progress.

 Your doctor might first suspect you have mitral valve regurgitation upon detecting a heart murmur.
 Sometimes, however, the problem develops quickly, and you may experience a sudden onset of severe signs and symptoms.

 When to see a doctor

-If you have a murmur, you should see your doctor, who may recommend that you visit a cardiologist and get an echocardiogram.
+If your doctor hears a heart murmur when listening to your heart with a stethoscope, he or she may recommend that you visit a cardiologist and get an echocardiogram.
 If you develop symptoms that suggest mitral valve regurgitation or another problem with your heart, see your doctor right away.
 Sometimes the first indications are actually those of mitral valve regurgitation's complications, including heart failure, a condition in which your heart can't pump enough blood to meet your body's needs.

 Mitral valve regurgitation causes

 Mitral valve regurgitation can be caused by problems with the mitral valve, also called primary mitral valve regurgitation.
 Diseases of the left ventricle can lead to secondary or functional mitral valve regurgitation.

 Possible causes of mitral valve regurgitation include: